 Needless to say, by the look on everybody’s face at the dinner table, I just knew that it was a winner.
-I’m talking about people were eating my Brined turkey with silence.
+I’m talking about people who were eating my Brined turkey in silence.
 The after remarks were, that the turkey had flavor in every bite.
-It was tender, juicy, succulent and a taste that would make you slap-yo-mama!!!
+It was tender, juicy, succulent, and a taste that would make you slap-yo-mama!!!

 And that was just with “The Basic Brine” recipe.
-There’s many brine recipes out there to choose from.
-Take a stab your favorite brine recipe and watch your family close their eyes after the first bite.
+There are many brine recipes out there to choose from.
+Take a stab at your favorite brine recipe and watch your family close their eyes after the first bite.

 Turkey Brine Recipes

 To be quite honest, No one wants a dry Turkey!!!
 That’s why people have accepted the process of simple brining for years.
-Brine helps make a juicer and tastier Turkey.
-Salt, sugar, herbs and water makes a basic and simple brine for Turkeys.
+The brine helps make a juicer and tastier Turkey.
+Salt, sugar, herbs, and water makes a basic and simple brine for Turkeys.
 Just make sure you use the correct container.
 A resealable plastic bag or a large plastic container is okay.
-You can use a plate or a large can to keep the Turkey from floating to the top of the brine.
-I’ve tried this on my first go around with Turkey Brining, and it was delicious.
+You can use a plate or a large can to keep Turkey from floating to the top of the brine.
+I’ve tried this on my first go-around with Turkey Brining, and it was delicious.
 And this is only the basic!